 How We Can Help

-Here are some frequently asked questions and how our North Carolina Eminent Domain Attorneys might be able to help you.
+Here are some frequently asked questions and how our Land Law Team might be able to help you.

 1. What is eminent domain?

 Eminent domain is the government’s inherent right to take private property for a public use, subject to the payment of just compensation for the taking.
-The government’s power of eminent domain is limited by the 5th Amendment of the U.S. Constitution, which states that private property cannot be taken for public use without payment of just compensation.
-The North Carolina Constitution has been interpreted by the court to provide similar protections to private property owners.
+The government’s power of eminent domain is limited by the Fifth Amendment to the United States Constitution, which states that private property cannot be taken for public use without payment of just compensation.
+The North Carolina Constitution has been interpreted to provide similar protections to private property owners.

 2. What is land condemnation?

-Land condemnation is the act of exercising the right of eminent domain to take private real property for public use.
-A land condemnation action is generally begun by the filing of a complaint or petition in the county in which the property is located.
-Property owners can defend themselves, or they can have an attorney represent them in the land condemnation action.
-With some land condemnation claims, a settlement is reached before a condemnation action is initiated.
-This is known as a “pre-condemnation settlement.”
-See question #4 below for more information on pre-condemnation planning.
+Land condemnation is the act of exercising the right of eminent domain to take private property for a public use.
+A land condemnation action is generally initiated by the filing of a complaint or petition in the county in which the property is located.
+Sometimes a settlement can be reached before a condemnation action is initiated.

 3. Who can take my property?

-Federal, state and local governments all have the power to condemn private property for public purposes.
+Federal, state, and local governments all have the power to condemn private property for public purposes.
 This power has been delegated to government agencies including the North Carolina Department of Transportation.
-This power has also been delegated to “quasi-public” entities such as public utility companies, but these “private condemnors” are subject to somewhat different procedures and restrictions.
-Under federal and North Carolina law, all entities possessing the power of eminent domain are subject to the constitutional requirements that 1) a taking must be for a public use; and 2) the property owner must receive just compensation.
+This power has also been delegated to “quasi-public” entities such as public utility companies, but these “private condemnors” are subject to different procedures and restrictions.
+Under federal and North Carolina law, all entities possessing the power of eminent domain are subject to the constitutional requirements that 1) a taking must be for a public use; and 2) the property owner must receive just compensation for the taking.